The Music (album): Reception

 The album received mixed reviews from critics.
 AllMusic wrote an enthusiastic review, calling the album "an incredible debut and a brilliant example of where rock could be headed", stating that it is more "stylish" than many of the band's contemporaries in the garage rock revival scene, namely the Hives, the Vines, and the Strokes.

 Several other publications, however, were more critical of the album.
 Blender dubbed the album as "one of the most hilariously overheated debuts in memory" and criticised the production, scoring the album a 2 out of 5.
-Pitchfork also made similar complaints about the production, praising Harvey's vocals and several tracks such as "Take The Long Road and Walk It", "Too High" and "Float" but overall concluded that the album sounds "overproduced and underdeveloped" and was also lukewarm to the songwriting.
+Pitchfork also made similar complaints about the production, praising Harvey's vocals and several tracks such as "Take The Long Road and Walk It", "Too High" and "Float", but overall concluded that the album sounds "overproduced and underdeveloped" and was also indifferent to the songwriting.
 They also ridiculed the band name, stating that it "makes them impossible to find on the web and the butt of any number of easy jokes".